Sad Woman, Happy Coffee

 And yes, I know it’s just coffee.
 And it’s just a machine.

-But it never is, is it?
+But it is really more than just that, isn't it?

 When everything else feels unpredictable, you just want one thing, one small, stupid thing, to go right.